 Accommodation ProcessPage address: https://www.mnsu.edu/access/ccommodationrocedures.html

-The Office of Disability Services works with students with documented disabilities and their instructors to provide reasonable accommodations, auxiliary aids, and support services that are based upon documentation, functional limitations, and a collaborative assessment of needs.
+Accessibility Resources (AR) works with students with documented disabilities and their instructors to provide reasonable accommodations, auxiliary aids, and support services that are based upon documentation, functional limitations, and a collaborative assessment of needs.
 Instructors are involved in a myriad of ways, i.e. assisting students in arranging for note takers, helping to facilitate the exam taking process, and providing textbook information early so students are able to receive alternative media at the start of the semester.
-Clearly, students, ODS staff, and faculty need to work together to ensure access to the classroom and learning.
+Clearly, students, AR staff, and faculty need to work together to ensure access to the classroom and learning.

 Common accommodations include:

-1. Alternative Testing: Alternative testing services are provided through the Minnesota State University, Mankato Office of Disability Services (ML 132) for eligible students with documented disabilities.
+1. Alternative Testing: Alternative testing arrangements are provided through Accessibilitiy Resources (ML 132) testing center for eligible students with documented disabilities.
 The specific accommodation is dependent on the functional limitation of the disability and may include: distraction free environment, extended time, reader, scribe, computer use.
 The Alternative Testing procedure and the role of faculty with provision of this accommodation is described in detail here:

-2. Notetaking Services: some students need notetakers due to the functional limitations of their disability.
+2. Notetaking Services: : Some students need notetakers due to the functional limitations of their disability.
 Your involvement with recruitment of a classmate as a notetaker is crucial to this accommodation.
-Please be in communication with the ODS if you are having difficulty obtaining a student notetaker.
+Please be in communication with Accessibility Resources if you are having difficulty obtaining a student notetaker.
 Not providing this accommodation is not an option.
-After an eligible student has submitted a notetaker request to the ODS, we will contact the professor and ask that they make the following:
+After an eligible student has submitted a notetaker request to Accessibility Resources, we will contact the professor and ask that they make the following:

 4. Sign Language Interpreting/ Transcribing Services: